 Companies involved: Shell Canada Energy (project operator), Canadian Natural Upgrading Limited, Chevron Canada Oil Sands Partnership and 1745844 Alberta Ltd. (owners)

 The ACTL is a 240-kilometre pipeline that carries CO2 captured from the Sturgeon Refinery and the Nutrien Redwater fertilizer plant to enhanced oil recovery projects in central Alberta.

 The designed capacity of the ACTL pipeline is 14.6 million tonnes of CO2 per year, which will allow future carbon capture, utilization and storage (CCUS) projects to use it as the industry grows.

-Enhance Energy Inc., the sequestration site operator for the ACTL project, has noted that since entering into operation in 2020, the ACTL project has captured and sequestered over a million tonnes of CO2.
-The annual injection amount from 2020 is listed below (taken from the project's Knowledge Sharing documents).
+Enhance Energy Inc., the sequestration site operator for the ACTL project, has noted that since entering into operation in 2020, the ACTL project has captured and sequestered over 3.0 million tonnes of CO2.
+The annual injection amounts up to 2021 are listed below (taken from the project's Knowledge Sharing documents).